RedMadRobot/figma-export/CONFIG.md

 android:
   # Relative or absolute path to the `main/res` folder including it.
 The colors/icons/imags will be exported to this folder
   mainRes: "./main/res"
-  # The package name, where the android resource constant `R` is located.
+  # [optional] The package name, where the android resource constant `R` is located.
+Muste be provided to enable code generation for Jetpack Compose
   resourcePackage: "com.example"
   # [optional] Relative or absolute path to the code source folder including it.
-The typography for jetpack compose will be exported to this folder
+The typography for Jetpack Compose will be exported to this folder
   mainSrc: "./main/src/java"
   # Parameters for exporting colors
   colors:
-    # [optional] The package to export the compose color code to.
-Note: To export compose code, also `mainSrc` above must be set
+    # [optional] The package to export the Jetpack Compose color code to.
+Note: To export Jetpack Compose code, also `mainSrc` and `resourcePackage` above must be set
     composePackageName: "com.example"
   # Parameters for exporting icons
   icons:
     # Where to place icons relative to `mainRes`?
 FigmaExport clears this directory every time your execute `figma-export icons` command
     output: "figma-import-icons"
-    # [optional] The package to export the compose icon code to.
-Note: To export compose code, also `mainSrc` above must be set
+    # [optional] The package to export the Jetpack Compose icon code to.
+Note: To export Jetpack Compose code, also `mainSrc` and `resourcePackage` above must be set
     composePackageName: "com.example"
   # Parameters for exporting images
   images: